Back to Blog

 Compound interest is the foundation of successful retirement planning.
 Starting a 401(k) or IRA in your 20s or 30s allows decades of compounding, potentially turning modest contributions into a seven-figure nest egg.

-Pro Tip: Maximize employer matching contributions - it's essentially free money that also benefits from compound growth.
+• Pro Tip: Maximize employer matching contributions - it's essentially free money that also benefits from compound growth.
+Not taking the full match is leaving money on the table.

 High-Yield Savings Accounts